Email List Building with 73 Thriving Strategies in 2021

-Those who have more than 10K followers have unlocked an extra feature on their Instagram account, that is called “Swipe Up”!
+Those who have more than 10K followers have unlocked an extra feature on their Instagram account, which is called “Swipe Up”!

 What is “Swipe Up”?

-Instagram stories are short-lived posts which appear on top of the news feed on Instagram.
+Instagram stories are short-lived posts that appear on top of the news feed on Instagram.

 Users can make their favorite stories immortal by saving them as Highlights and having them appear on their profile.